reactify/dj-spotify/README.md

 5. On your main machine, change the port number on line 4 of getTempoAndKey.py to 8070, and to 8090 on the virtual machine
 6. In Live on your main machine, check that the key and BPM data is coming through to the Stream-Pitch Max For Live devices on tracks 1 and 2

-Now, go and pour yourself a beer because you deserve it for getting this far.
-Tweet us at [@reactify](www.twitter.com/reactify) if you do because I would like to personally congratulate you.

 #### Extra brownie points - controlling Live
 Now that you've got all the audio coming in to Live, you could make MIDI mappings to any hardware controller you happen to have lying around.
-If you would like to use the TouchOSC layout I made for iPad, put your beer down and follow these steps:
+If you would like to use the TouchOSC layout I made for iPad, follow these steps
 1. Set-up TouchOSC to communicate with your main machine.
 [Instructions here](http://hexler.net/docs/touchosc-configuration)
 2. Open TouchOSC Editor and sync the Max DJ.touchosc layout on to your iPad [Instructions here](http://hexler.net/docs/touchosc-editor-sync)
 3. With any luck, all the MIDI mappings should still be present in Live, but if they're not, remake them